brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-16.md

 "*We are two of a kind, Harry.
 Parselmouths, orphans, and brother wands make up only a small fraction of what we have in common.
 Even our differences strengthen us.
 We can do great things together.
-We*will*do great things together."*
+We*will*do great things together.*"

 Uh-oh, might have frightened the boy that time, if the sudden shift from pink to white was any indicator.

-"*Even if you are skinny and have silly hair."*
+"*Even if you are skinny and have silly hair.*"

 Oh good, the pink was back.